flux-framework/rfc/spec_10.markdown

   resource graph where a resource is unavailable.
 - **Id-List:** A possibly-condensed name/id set, following the semantics of a hostlist
-- **Link:** Conceptually every specification is a directed graph of nodes and edges.  *Links* represent the edges, and consist of a source, destination, type and tags.
-Links from root to child `(cluster->Rack->Node...)` of type "with" form the hardware tree, and can be assumed to be directed downward.
+- **Resource:** A single resource vertex, consisting of either: a resource type/name and range; or an id-list.
+Each resource may optionally contain attributes and *edges* connecting to other resources.
-- **Resource:** A single resource node, consisting of either: a resource type/name and range; or an id-list.
-Each resource may optionally contain tags and *links* to other resources.
+- **Edges:** Conceptually every specification is a directed graph of nodes and edges.
+Edges consist of a source, destination, type and attributes.
+Edges from root to child `(cluster->Rack->Node...)` of type "with" form the hardware tree, and can be assumed to be directed to form a strict tree.
-- **Slot/Shard:** A resource with an associated task.
+- **Slot (Task Slot):** A resource with an associated task.
 The leaf-resources in a resource-tree under a program are implicitly converted into slots if no slots are explicitly specified in the tree.
 - **Sharing:** A resource may be allocated as: exclusive, unique to this job;